Stochastic maximum principle for problems with delay with general dependence on the past: A new form of anticipated backward stochastic differential equations

 is not well defined for $t\in [T-d,T]$.
-In the following, we build an approximating ABSDE equation whose differential form makes sense.
+In the following, we build an approximating ABSDE whose differential form makes sense.
 This approximating ABSDE is obtained by a suitable approximation of $\mu$: the construction of this sequence of approximating measures $(\mu_n)_{n\geq 1}$ is given in the following Lemma, which is the analogous of Lemma 5 in \cite{GMO}.
-In the following we denote by $\lambda_{[T-d,T]}$, the Lebesgue measure on $[T-d,T]$. \begin{lemma} Let $\bar\mu$ be a finite strongly regular measure on $[T-d,T]$, such that $\bar \mu (\left\lbrace T \right\rbrace)=0$.
-There exists a sequence $(\bar\mu_n)_{n\geq 1}$ of finite strongly regular measure on $[T-d,T]$, absolutely continuous with respect to $\lambda_{[T-d,T]}$ and such that
+In the following, given $I\subset \R$ we denote with $C_b(I,\R])$ the space of bounded an continuous functions from $I$ to $\R$; with the notation $\lambda_{[T-d,T]}$, we denote the Lebesgue measure on $[T-d,T]$. \begin{lemma} Let $\bar\mu$ be a finite regular measure on $[T-d,T]$, such that $\bar \mu (\left\lbrace T \right\rbrace)=0$.
+There exists a sequence $(\bar\mu_n)_{n\geq 1}$ of finite regular measures on $[T-d,T]$, absolutely continuous with respect to $\lambda_{[T-d,T]}$ and such that

 that is for every $f\in C_b([T-d,T],\R)$

 \end{lemma} Notice that we can apply the previous Lemma to the approximation of the measure $\mu$ by defining $\bar \mu$ such that for any $A\in \calb ([T-d,T])$